 So, this is what I told my son:

 “I’m sure she feels the same way you do, and only people who are not empathetic can get rid of those feelings 100%.
-You are going to have those feelings, but you just have to work through them.”
+You will have those feelings, but you just have to work through them.”

 (Here comes the analogy, folks)

-“It’s just like you work through the feelings of physical pain at the gym.
-You’ll just have to mentally work through those feelings of missing her like you keep working though the soreness and pain when you are working out.
-If you give up and let yourself sit in the emotional or physical pain, you never get through it and the pain will stay with you.”
+“It’s just like when you work through the feelings of physical pain at the gym.
+You have to mentally work through those feelings of missing her like you keep working through the soreness and pain when you are working out.
+If you give up and let yourself sit in the emotional or physical pain, you never get through it, and the pain will stay with you.”

 The more you use metaphors and analogies, the more creative you will become.

-I know a lot of agents are trying to use canned scripts and are worried about it sounding like a canned script, but when you’re using metaphors and analogies, you are tapping into your client’s experiences and who they are and what they do.
-You are relating to them, and it makes your conversation more present and natural.
+I know a lot of agents are trying to use canned scripts and are worried about it sounding like a canned script, but when you’re using metaphors and analogies, you are tapping into your client’s experiences and who they are, and what they do.
+You are relating to them, making your conversation more present and natural.

 Ready, Set, Go!

-Get comfortable using metaphors and analogies and your success will soar.
-One of best times to use them is when you are handling objections.
+Get comfortable using metaphors and analogies, and your success will soar.
+One of the best times to use them is when you are handling objections.